gaurav-49/gaurav-49/README.md

-- 👋 Hi, I’m @gaurav-49
+- 👋 Hi, I’m Gaurav
 - 👀 I’m interested in Web Developement
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on Website developement.
+- 💞️ I’m looking to collaborate on Website developement and real world projects
-- 📫 How to reach me
+- 📫 Inbox me on gauravsharma91029@gmail.com if you want to collaborate.

 <!---
 gaurav-49/gaurav-49 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.